The Bible Codec

 This is not a Jewish Pesach (a Jewish Passover of Exodus 12).

-This is the greco roman easter child sacrifice ceremony.
+This is the greco roman Coronus child sacrifice ceremony.

-a.
-Jesus’ “Last Supper”, the pagan ritual of human cannibalism, was the ultimate act of defiance against YHVH kosher laws.
+Jesus’ “Last Supper”, the pagan ritual of Human Cannibalism, was the ultimate act of defiance against YHVH’s kosher laws and humanity.